Welcome too the official website for OIW!

 the top brass, namely Ric Flair.
 Flair was the man in NWA/WCW and he saw the potential in the man

 known as Sting.
-Flair took Sting under his wing and the two entered into the feud that would make Sting
+Flair took Sting under his wing and the two entered into the feud that would make Stinga star.
+Their matches were fantastic and it proved to the company that Sting would be able to take the

 ball and run with it.